mparida085/tsrFinderM2/README.md

 mapped-fragments.bed file: A mapped fragment bed file can be generated from alignment files in sam
                            format using samtools and bedtools.

-TSR window size:           A desired size of the TSR window (an integer).
-We found TSRs are usually
+TSR window size:           A desired size of the TSR window (an integer).This parameter can be increased or
-                           200bp in width and are often clustered.
-This parameter can be increased or decreased to find longer or shorter sized TSRs.
+			   decreased to find longer or shorter sized TSRs.

 TSR read depth:            The minimum amount of reads per TSR (an integer).
 This determination of